weberstephanhd/iacman/README.md

 ### Plugins

+If provided by `iacman` itself, plugins are stored below the installation's `plugins` folder.
+If provided by a module the `plugins` folder is a sub folder of the module folder.
+Every plugin is stored in a folder according to its name below the `plugins` folder.

+A plugin may provide two features:
+- default settings for typed components
+- command line extensions

+#### Type plugins

 Every component provides actions to execute dedicated tasks, like export creation.
 Logically those actions belong to the component.
 But the action implementation typically does not need to implement dedicated aspects of